sokolovolek/sokolovolek/README.md

 - 👋 Hi, I’m @sokolovolek
-- 👀 I’m interested in frontend development
+- 👀 I’m interested in Fullstack/Chrome Extension development
-- 🌱 I’m currently learning Node.js, Laravel...
-Backend development techs
+- 🌱 I have rich experience in React.js/Next.js and Node.js
 - 💞️ I’m looking to collaborate on the website development

 <!---